 Chilli Peppers do more than just provide us with nutrition and add flavor to our food.
 They are full of nutrients that fight inflammation, provide pain relief, clear congestion, and help heal heart disease.

-Capsaicin not only reduces pain, but helps clear congestion and improves circulation.
+Capsaicin not only reduces pain, but helps to clear congestion and improves blood circulation.

 Cardamom, a zest commonly found in Indian cuisine is also used in Ayurvedic medicine to treat a varietyof ailments including depression, mouth ulcers, and digestive problems.

 It is also a diuretic.
 It cleans out the urinary tract, bladder, and kidneys, and helps detoxify the liver.
 Its anti-inflammatory properties arevery beneficial for overall health.
 Cardamom can even cure the hiccups!

 Cloves are unmistakable in their aroma and flavor.
 They also have antioxidant, antiseptic, and anti inflammatory properties.